Actifio/ActPowerCLI/README.md

 ### Why write a new Module?

-The old module was written in C to handle Windows PowerShell not being 'REST API' friendly.
-It is not fully compatible with newer PowerShell versions.
+The old module was written in C to handle Windows PowerShell not being 'REST API' friendly, but it is not fully compatible with newer PowerShell versions.
 PowerShell 7 needs new syntax to handle new functionality.
-By writing a new module we also get one that is multi-platform.
+By writing a new module we also get one that is significantly smaller and multi-platform.

 ### What about an AGM module?